Fault volume digital twin to reproduce the full slip spectrum, scaling and statistical laws: Statistical and Scaling Laws of the Events in the Catalog

 \subsection{Inverse Omori Law}

 In addition to the Omori-law-like reduction in the earthquake rate after a given event (section~\ref{sec:omori}), the catalog of events in this paper's simulation follows the empirical inverse Omori law that characterizes the increase in foreshock activity preceding a major rupture event.
 Unlike the aftershock decay described by the traditional Omori law, the inverse Omori law predicts a gradual rise in foreshock activity leading up to a significant seismic event, where foreshock rate increases as an inverse of the time to the mainshock as follows: $n(t) = 1/(c + \Delta t)^p$ \parencite{Jones1979, Shearer2023}, where $p$ is a constant that describes the increase rate of foreshocks and is typically around 1.
-In Figure~\ref{stats}c, we present the seismicity rate leading up to rupture events on the main fault, with each gray line representing the foreshock activity during a single seismic cycle.
-The blue line denotes the stacked sequences, providing an aggregated view of the precursor activity preceding significant ruptures.
-By fitting the stacked sequences to the inverse Omori law, we obtain a notable alignment with a parameter value of $p \approx 0.74$, close to 1.
+In Figure~\ref{globalstats}c, we show the increasing rate of seismicity in a 3-hour window prior to the main shock, grouped by fracture orientation.
+The increasing rate of seismic events off-fault exhibits an inverse Omori law, with $p$-values close to 1.
 The alignment with the Omori law underscores its applicability in describing the temporal evolution of aftershock activity within our simulation.
 Similarly, the consistent trend of foreshock rate increase observed across our simulated seismic events aligns well with the predictive power of the inverse Omori law, demonstrating its ability to capture precursory behavior preceding major seismic events and laboratory earthquakes as shown in \textcite{Marty2023}.